-All.
+ALL.
 It is!
 Hurrah for the Major-General!

-Hurrah for the Major-General!

-No.13. - SONG - Major-General & Chorus.
+SONG - MAJOR-GENERAL

-I am the very model 25 of a modern Major-General, I've information vegetable, animal, and mineral,

-I know the kings of England, and I quote the fights historical

-From Marathon to Waterloo, in order categorical;

-I'm very well acquainted, too, with matters mathematical, I understand equations, both the simple and quadratical,

-25 At Paignton, New York and in early London performances the word used here was 'pattern'.
-Throughout 'General' is shown as 'Gineral'

-About binomial theorem I'm teeming with a lot o' news, With many cheerful facts about the square of the hypotenuse.
+GEN. I am the very model of a modern Major-General, I've information vegetable, animal, and mineral, I know the kings of England, and I quote the fights historical From Marathon to Waterloo, in order categorical; I'm very well acquainted, too, with matters mathematical, I understand equations, both the simple and quadratical, About binomial theorem I'm teeming with a lot o' news - With many cheerful facts about the square of the hypotenuse.

-All.
-With many cheerful facts, about the square of the hypotenuse.
+ALL.
+With many cheerful facts, etc.